rogervinas/tests-everywhere/dotnet/README.md

     // 2.1 Create a mock of HelloMessage var messageMock = new Mock<HelloMessage>();
-    // - Expect HelloMessage mock to receive a call to .Text
+    // - Expect HelloMessage mock to receive a call to Text
     // and return "Hello Test!"
     messageMock.Setup(message => message.Text).Returns(messageText);
     // Get the mock object to pass it to HelloApp var message = messageMock.Object;

-    // 2.2 Create a mock of HelloConsol var consoleMock = new Mock<HelloConsole>();
+    // 2.2 Create a mock of HelloConsole var consoleMock = new Mock<HelloConsole>();
     // - No need to set expectations for this one
     // - Get the mock object to pass it to HelloApp